-Three distinct transportation scenarios were developed to address current transportation challenges facing the campus.
+Three distinct transportation scenarios were developed to address current transportation challenges facing the Campus.
 The scenarios were focused on TDM and mode-share goals to determine how to prioritize transportation infrastructure and what aspects of circulation and access were most important to the community.
-All scenarios and related mode-share goals assume that CSUMB will house 60 percent of students and 65 percent of staff and faculty on campus, and will substantially reorients its vision for the campus towards a sustainable transportation system.
-These assumptions were developed in conjunction with CSUMB staff, faculty, and students to reflect the University's increasing commitment to becoming a regional example for sustainability.
+All scenarios and related mode-share goals assume that CSUMB will house 60 percent of students and 65 percent of staff and faculty on campus, and reduce the demand for commuting and overall vehicle use.
+On-campus housing measures in this plan have a great impact on reducign automobile associated trips.
+These assumptions were developed in conjunction with CSUMB staff, faculty, and students to reflect the University's increasing commitment to becoming a regional example for sustainability reducing traffic and encourage wellness associated with active mobility modes.

-After consultation with the campus community, the ambitious transportation scenario was selected.
+After consultation with the Campus community, the ambitious transportation scenario was selected.

-The following recommendations seek to improve campus travel options, prioritize pedestrian and bicycle movement, and reach the campus's desired mode split.
+The following recommendations seek to improve Campus travel options, prioritize pedestrian and bicycle movement, and reach the Campus's desired mode split.